SunritHazra/VectorSplitK/JOURNAL.md

 Next were the keycaps.
 Due to the struggle I was went through to search for the keycaps, it seemed like I had to model them most likely.
 For reference I imported the 1u from [Printables](https://www.printables.com/model/467351-flat-mx-keycaps).

+I first modeled the 1.00u keycap and then the 1.50u keycap.

+Here's how I did the 1.00u:

+* I used sketches and extrusions to model my own keycap by projections.
+I kept the dimensions same

 Here's the lapse of today's session: [VectorSplitK-LPS-6-D6](https://lapse.hackclub.com/timelapse/r0XjsalRWVzc)

 **Total time spent: 3h 10m**